 - Offer copyright guidance for research, teaching, and learning

-- Provide trainings on scholarly communication and open science
+- Provide trainings on scholarly communications and open science